ColbyDAllen/F-UVC-WaterBottle/README.md

 ---

-## UVC design (two key equations)
+## UVC design (Two key equations)

-The UVC subsystem is designed around a **virus-focused, 4-log₁₀ target** and the **EPA’s 186 mJ/cm²** required dose for conservative viral inactivation credit (e.g., adenovirus).
-The math is described in detail in the blog, but the README keeps just the two design anchors.
+The UVC subsystem is designed around a **virus-focused, 4-log₁₀ target** and the **EPA’s 186 mJ/cm²** required dose for conservative viral inactivation credit (e.g. adenovirus).
+The math is described in detail in the writeup, but the README keeps just the two design anchors.

 ### Design Equation 1 – Required log-reduction target